 Staying connected with your parenting partners and children requires daily check in’s, flexibility and curiosity.
 It’s a proactive, intense job that has immense payoffs.
 You’ll feel supported and united with your partner.
 You’ll understand what’s important to your child and approach discussions from a win-win perspective.

 To be clear, the goal is to overcommunicate and leave nothing to chance.
 As a reminder, the definition of communicate is “to share or exchange information or ideas”.
 (Note that “communicate” isn’t about giving speeches and “making” your kids listen.
 You know that won’t work, right?)

-In summary, here are the Five Pillars of Success:
+To recap, here are the Five Circles of Online Safety:

-- ALIGN Get on the same page as your partner on technology boundaries.
+- ALIGN Get on the same page as your partner on technology rules.

 - CONNECT Teach your kids that technology is a tool and screens are a privilege with responsibilities attached.
 Teach your family values and rules.
 Have lots of conversations and be curious!

 - FILTER Filter their access to internet sites that aren’t appropriate for their ages.